What can someone do with your phone number, and what steps should you take if a scammer has it?

 How to protect your phone number

 Prevention is your strongest defense.
-Here’s how to reduce the risk of your number falling into the wrong hands:
+Below are the ways you can protect yourself and reduce the risk of your number falling into the wrong hands:

-• Don’t post your mobile number on public platforms or social media accounts.
+• Don’t post your mobile number on public platforms or social media.

 • Avoid using your phone number for giveaways or contest entries, or use virtual numbers for these needs.